php-fig/fig-standards/proposed/PSR-Cache.md

 ### Tags

-Tagging interfaces are provided for completeness, but developers should note the difficulty in providing a consistant high performance tagging solution.
+Tagging interfaces are provided for completeness, but developers should note the difficulty in providing a consistent high performance tagging solution.

 #### Cache\Extensions\TaggablePool